 - Other sanctions appropriate to the circumstances, including, without limitation, restitution, apology, professional counseling/treatment, and more.

 14. Written Outcome: Hearings are considered complete when the hearing panel or officer complete a final written decision regarding responsibility.
 Hearing panel and officer decisions are made in private, and by a majority vote (in the instance of a panel).
-Sanctions will be decided by the SHRBP, who will transmit a written outcome letters simultaneously to the parties.
+Sanctions will be decided by the SHRBP or Labor Relations, who will transmit a written outcome letters simultaneously to the parties.
 This written outcome letter will typically be issued within fifteen (15) business days of receiving the hearing panel or officer’s decision; it will attach the hearing panel or officer decision; and it will include sanctions and the rationale for the sanctions, as well as an overview of the appellate rights of the parties.

 15. Appeal: Either party may, within ten (10) business days of the communication of the outcome letter from Human Resources, submit a written appeal to the Senior Vice President and Chief Human Resources Officer.
 The Senior Vice President and Chief Human Resources Officer (or designee) will notify the other party of the action, and each party will have the opportunity to review and respond to any appeal documents submitted by the other party.
 Late appeals will not be considered.